 Chicken Paprikash is one of those comfort foods that is uncomplicated and unpretentious, yet is full of the legendary flavor that has made it a classic.
-In other words, it’s easy to make, outstanding in taste, and low-carb and keto friendly
+It is easy to make, outstanding in taste, and low-carb and keto friendly

 What is Paprika spice anyway?

-The distinguishing ingredient of Chicken Paprikash is, of course, paprika, most typically sweet Hungarian Paprika.
-I did an extensive search trying to figure out if there was a particular pepper variety that was the essence of paprika and found that the definition was very nuanced and a “true” paprika was not going to be readily defined.
-Partly because of this wide-ranging definition I decided to test out a few different blends with our own homegrown peppers.
+The distinguishing ingredient of Chicken Paprikash is, of course, paprika.
+Most of the traditional paprikash recipes call for sweet Hungarian Paprika.
+I did an extensive search trying to figure out if there was a particular pepper variety that was the essence of paprika spice, and found that the definition was very nuanced.

 Paprika, even more so than other spices, loses its flavor quickly over time and deteriorates into a bitter ground spice.
-If you don’t want to dry, smoke or grind fresh peppers that you get at the farmers market or grocery store, get the freshest sweet Hungarian paprika you can find.
-We grow, smoke, dry and grind our specialty paprika peppers on our organic farm and only sell the freshest harvest.
-If you want to try our smoked and/or sweet paprika spices click here to learn about our blends.
+If you don’t want to dry and grind fresh peppers that you get at the farmers market or grocery store, get the freshest sweet Hungarian paprika spice you can find.
+We only sell the Fall harvest and do not use chemicals to keep it shelf stable.
+If you want to try our smoked and/or sweet paprika spices you will not be disappointed.

-In Hungary, where paprika is the national spice, it is divided into eight grades, each one with its own unique characteristics.
-The one that’s most commonly found in the US is a full-bodied, fruity paprika, and I therefore opted for the sweeter, non-smoked blend in this recipe, trying to stay as loyal to the classic dish as possible.
+In Hungary, where paprika is the national spice, it is divided into eight grades.
+Each grade has its own unique characteristics.
+The one that’s most commonly found in the US is a full-bodied, fruity paprika.
+I opted for the sweet, fruity, non-smoked paprika in this recipe in an attempt to stay as loyal to the traditional dish as possible.

 Keto Chicken Paprikash